4MAT

 Innovative Learners perceive with sensing and feeling and process reflectively.
 They need to answer the question, “Why?”

-Analytic Learners perceive with and process reflectively.
+Analytic Learners perceive with thinking and process reflectively.
 They need the facts and to answer the question, “What?”

 Common Sense Learners perceive with thinking and process actively.
 They need to see real-world relevance and answer the question, “How?”